PAST PROGRAMS

 The program was designed to assess interest and aptitude, and once determined, to assist Participants to acquire entrepreneurial and work-related skills through the development and implementation of a business plan.

-We worked with each Participant to develop and implement a customized participation plan which will outline tailored activities and financial supports (where required and warranted), designed to meet the individual needs of the Participant.
+We worked with each Participant to develop and implement a customized participation plan which outlined tailored activities and financial supports (where required and warranted), designed to meet the individual needs of the Participant.

 Canadian Veterans Vocational Rehabilitation Services

-In partnership with Worksafe BC and Canadian Veterans Vocational Rehabilitation Services, ETHOS provided business feasibility and assessment services across a variety of disciplines and industries.
+In partnership with Canadian Veterans Vocational Rehabilitation Services, ETHOS provided business feasibility and assessment services across a variety of disciplines and industries.

-CARE - Abbotsford, Mission, Gulf Islands, Nanaimo, Parksville-Qualicum, Saanich, Sidney
+CARE - Abbotsford, Mission, Gulf Islands, Nanaimo, Saanich, Sidney

 • Employment Resource Centre